-Behavior and physiology are the two domains where I do most of my work, and I try to integrate them as much as possible.
+Behavior and physiology are the two areas where I do most of my work, and I try to integrate them as much as possible.
 Usually this results in some combination of movement analysis or tracking with evaluations of animal health, stress, or nutrition.
-I also utilize classic behavioral ecology approaches and I am a firm believer in linking theory with observation and natural history.
+I also conduct research on the role of predators and use classic behavioral ecology approaches to link theory with observation and natural history.
 Below are three of my primary areas of focus.

 Shark ecology, behavior, and physiology